 An infirmary is located in Trueman House.
 Daily hours are maintained.
-General health concerns and referrals to medical doctors, dentists, and other specialists are made through the person in charge.
-Over-the-counter medication is covered by a \$7 medical fee, and \$8 is charged to each student for insurance to provide 12-month accident coverage.
+General health concerns and referrals to medical doctors, dentists and other specialists are made through the person in charge.
+All students are required to provide evidence of medical/accident insurance acceptable to the College.
+A health card and medical plan number must be provided at the time of registration.
+To be acceptable theinsurance must as a minimum provide coverage for prescription drugs, physiotherapy, and accidental dental.